 Treshold marked with red shows 0% return.

-*charts are not updated on a daily basis but you can prepare similar charts for yourself by using Chartoasis Sesame.
+*charts are updated monthly, and they have been created by using Chartoasis Sesame.
 If you feel like analyzing S&P 500’s historical price, you can do that for free at www.chartoasis.com/sesame .
 You will also need to download S&P 500 historical data.
 This step-by-ste guide will explain you how to do it.